g3w-suite/g3w-suite-documentation/g3wsuite_client.md

  * **WMS/WFS URL:** URL of the WMS/WFS service relative to the project or URL of the external WMS

 ![](images/manual/g3wclient_layer_function.png)

+Double clicking on the layer or Layer Group zooms to the extent of the layer or Group content.

 It is possible to hide, automatically, layers from the TOC when they have no records.